VFP Tutorial - Development Environment

 When you first start to learn Visual FoxPro you might be tempted to close the Command Window because it looks so old-fashioned and drive FoxPro in the same point-and-click style as you would do with Access.
 This is possible but it is a slow and restricted way of working.

 Just to take a simple example, you can create a new program file (code module) by selecting New from the File menu and specifying that you want a new file of type Code.
 It is so very much quicker though to type mc in the Command Window and hit Space or Tab.
-Intellisense will expand this abbreviation to the Modify Command and you can either hit Return to get a new file, type "?" to see a list of program files, or type in the name of the file you want to open.
+Intellisense will expand this abbreviation to Modify Command and you can either hit Return to get a new file, type "?" to see a list of program files, or type in the name of the file you want to open.

 Advanced features of Visual FoxPro